waynodiablo/Oystercard/bookmark_manager/14_many_to_many_relationships.md

 [Back to the Challenge Map](00_challenge_map.md#challenges)

-We've built a RESTful CRUD application for managing links.
-Users can comment on links.
+We've built a RESTful CRUD application for managing bookmarks.
+Users can comment on bookmarks.

 > Want to jump in to this challenge?
 Start from [this commit](https://github.com/sjmog/bookmark_manager/commit/c81305935bf16747f16bb20466d4c75d5e1d667d).

 Let's return to our specification:

-* Show a list of links :white_check_mark:
+* Show a list of bookmarks :white_check_mark:
-* Add new links :white_check_mark:
+* Add new bookmarks :white_check_mark:
-* Delete links :white_check_mark:
+* Delete bookmarks :white_check_mark:
-* Update links :white_check_mark:
+* Update bookmarks :white_check_mark:
-* Comment on Links :white_check_mark:
+* Comment on Bookmarks :white_check_mark:
-* Tag links into categories
+* Tag bookmarks into categories
-* Filter links by tag
+* Filter bookmarks by tag
-* Users manage their links
+* Users manage their bookmarks

-In this challenge, you will set up a **many to many relationship** between Links a new resource, Tags.
+In this challenge, you will set up a **many to many relationship** between Bookmarks a new resource, Tags.

 > A many-to-many relationship involves constructing a **join table**, which _belongs to_ more than one model (i.e. it has multiple foreign keys).